 6. Other additions for your project

 The last factor that will influence the cost of your project is any recommended additions.
-This can include the replacement of your soffit or fascia or painting other exterior areas, like a garage door or porch trim, as offered by the contractor.
+This can include the replacement of your soffit or fascia or painting other exterior areas, like a garage door or porch trim, as the contractor offers.

 It is recommended in most cases to get your fascia included with your siding project to add extra protection to the exterior against the climate, water, and deterioration to ultimately last you longer.
 The soffit, if indicated, should also be considered to provide the same benefits.

-While none of these additions are required to have your siding replaced, it is recommended to add extra protection to your siding and your home.
+While none of these additions are required to have your siding replaced, adding extra protection to your siding and your home is recommended.

 Is James Hardie siding right for me?

 Now that you know how much James Hardie siding costs and what factors go into that cost, you have a better idea of whether this type of siding is right for you or not.